lastest revision: May 14, 2009

 ARTICLE V – EXECUTIVE COMMITTEE

 The Executive Committee includes four elected Officers, two elected Members-at-Large, and the immediate Past-President, a total of seven members.
+The Jesuit Liaison is invited to participate in Executive Committee meetings with voice but without vote.
 Chairs of committees may be invited to attend Executive Committee meetings as appropriate, with voice but without vote.

 Officers are the President, Vice-President, Secretary and Treasurer, all of whom shall be elected to serve for a term of two years and may be re-elected once.
 The President and Secretary shall be elected in odd years and the Vice President and Treasurer shall be elected in even years.